zzz1-2/learngit/readme.txt

- cc Git is a distributed version control system.
+ dev  Git is a distributed version control system.
 Git is free software.
 git has a mutable index called stage.